kjestrella/Kickstr/README.md

 * [Setup](#setup)

 ## General info
 This project was created to practice HTML, CSS, and SASS.
-I wanted to utilize the knowledge I gained by online tutorials.
+I wanted to utilize the knowledge I gained from online tutorials.
 From it I learned responsive design, SASS, BEM, and npm.

 ## Technologies
 Project is created with: